Eddie Lowe (Canadian football): Football career

-Lowe played American football at Central High School in Phenix City.
-He attended the University of Tennessee at Chattanooga for a year before transferring to the University of Alabama, where he played for the football team as a walk-on.
+Lowe played football at Central High School in Phenix City.
+He attended the University of Tennessee at Chattanooga for a year before transferring to the University of Alabama, where he played for the Crimson Tide as a walk-on.
 His older brother, Woodrow Lowe, also played at Central and Alabama, before going on to a career in the NFL.
 At 5' 10", Eddie was considered too small to play in the NFL, but he was recruited to play Canadian football with the Saskatchewan Roughriders.
 In 1989, he won the 77th Grey Cup with Saskatchewan and was named a CFL all-star.
 After the 1991 CFL season, he retired from football.

 From 1992 until at least 2012, Lowe volunteered as an assistant to his brother Woodrow, coaching football at their alma mater of Central High School.

 Political career

 After retiring from football, Lowe began working as a banker.
 Prior to his election as mayor, Lowe served as president of the Phenix City Board of Education for a decade.
 In 2012, he was elected the first African-American mayor of Phenix City with 64 percent of the votes cast.
 He beat three opponents in the race, by a large enough margin to avoid a runoff election.